sonnts996/owlet-router/README.md

 3. Argument and result

-   The RouteBuilder<ARGS, T>.pushNamed method provides information about the route's argument type and result type
+   The RouteBuilder<A, T>.pushNamed method provides information about the route's argument type and result type

     ```dart